Effective Communication Skills

 How do you ensure that your loved ones feel heard and listened to?
 How can you also make sure to express your feelings without coming across too aggressive or accusatory?
 Here are some tips to establish effective communication with your loved ones:

-• “I” statements: An “I” statement is a sentence starting with the word “I” that tells another person how you are feeling, or what you are thinking in a clear, direct, and constructive way.
-An “I” statement empowers you to express your thoughts, feelings, and concerns without sounding accusatory or blaming others.
+An “I” statement is a sentence starting with the word “I” that tells another person how you are feeling.
+You say what you are thinking in a clear, direct, and constructive way.
+An “I” statement empowers you to express your thoughts and feelings without sounding accusatory.
 The whole purpose of an “I” statement is to get your point across without causing the listener to go on defensive mode and have the entire conversation shut down.

-• Reflecting: Reflecting is when you paraphrase and restate the main points and feelings of the person you are listening to.
+Reflecting is when you paraphrase and restate the main points and feelings of the person you are listening to.
 Reflecting validates the person’s feeling by showing that you get it.
 Reflecting also encourages more sharing because the person can trust that you are listening.
-Reflecting also does not involve making and sharing snap judgments about what the speaker is saying or brushing it off and jumping to a new conversation – instead, it encourages the speaker to share more and elaborate further on their ideas.
+It does not make snap judgments on what the person is saying or abruptly change to a new conversation.
 If you pick up on the emotion in the person’s voice or body language, include that in your reflection.
-Reflecting is usually somewhere in between a statement and a question where you are restating what the other person is saying, but you’re seeking confirmation from them.
-Try starting your reflection with: “I hear you saying…” or “It sounds like you are feeling…”
+Reflecting is usually somewhere between a statement and a question: you are restating what the other person is saying but you’re also seeking confirmation from them.
+Try starting your reflection with: “It sounds like you are feeling…” or “I hear what you are saying…”.

 Effective communication tips from the Bible:

-The Bible itself has a great deal of tips on how to be an effective listener and communicator with those around you:
+The Bible itself has a great deal of tips on what effective communication really means:

 The Bible emphasizes effective communication for the following reasons: